 World War surviving porcelain with a fragile history is among the other sale highlights

 A large oval Meissen tray from the famous Swan Service, circa 1740, doubled its estimates as it sold to a buyer in the saleroom for £64,900.
-The dish, modeled by J.F.
-Eberlein, is molded with swans swimming amidst bulrushes and holds a gilt-edged border painted with the arms of Brühl and Kolowrat-Krakowska.
+The dish, modelled by J.F.
+Eberlein, is moulded with swans swimming amidst bulrushes and holds a gilt-edged border painted with the arms of Brühl and Kolowrat-Krakowska.
 The Swan Service was made in 1737-43 and it eventually numbered more than 2,200 pieces.
 The service was almost completely destroyed during the Second World War as the Soviet Army descended on Berlin in 1945.

 Other highlights in the sale included other Second World War survivors: A pair of Höchst figures from an important private collection, the Emma Budge Collection, sold for £35,000 to a bidder in the saleroom.
 The ceramic figures of Pantaloone and Pantalone from the Italian Comedy have a dark and fascinating story to tell.

 Emma and Henry Budge returned to Germany in 1903 after Henry had made his fortune financing American railroads.
-They built a magnificent villa in Hamburg which became the venue of many philanthropic charity balls and the center of the city's cultural and social life.
+They built a magnificent villa in Hamburg which became the venue of many philanthropic charity balls and the centre of the city's cultural and social life.
 By the First World War, Emma Budge had amassed one of the most important decorative arts collections in Germany.

 When her husband died in 1928, Emma Budge had no children and had intended to leave her collection to the city of Hamburg - the city of her birth - but changed her mind when the Nazis came to power.
 Being from a Jewish family, her collection and estate was forcibly sold by the state and her heirs received none of the proceeds.
 In an effort to reclaim their heritage, lawyers of the Budge heirs have successfully persuaded museums to return objects to the family.
 The items sold in yesterday's sale were sold by Bonhams on behalf of the Budge heirs.